Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 .
 For example,[azure|https]://sampledata/ingest/TableName.01.parquet

-. - When importing multiple files, enter the source file URI and name in the following format
+. - When importing multiple files, enter the source folder URI in the following format

 [azure|https]://[bucket_name]/[data_source_folder]/